Bobeart/cs3041-18d.github.io/docs/designdocs.md

 Introducing new technology at the scale of Google (_millions_ of people) is a risky proposition.
 Small misconceptions can go wrong very quickly.
 In that environment, it is critical to not only create a good product, but be able to articulate the decisions you made along the way.

 This requirement is to make my Google friends happy - you will be creating public-facing design documents that accompany each of your design sprints.
-If you do it well, these documents are invaluable to future employees to understand the kind of employee that they will potentially hire.
+If you do it well, these documents are invaluable to future employers to understand the kind of employee that they will potentially hire.
 More importantly, it forces you to justify your own decisions within the context of people - not just program functionality.

 ### What should be in my design reflection?

 **Start with a one-paragraph summary**.
 This should highlight what your design objectives were and what you created.
-If someone refuses to read a word of your post beyond this first paragraph, they should still have the gist of what tried to create.
+If someone refuses to read a word of your post beyond this first paragraph, they should still have the gist of what you tried to create.

 **The majority of your post should clearly walk through and reflect on the design stages that you went through to arrive at the final prototype.** At each stage, include some form of evidence - a video/photo of you testing your app with users, photos of the sketches you made to brainstorm your app context, a gif of some interaction you were testing out... anything!